AirshipCMS/angular-1.airshipcms.io/cms-content/airship-schema.md

 ---

+# Site Settings
+So that all pages and collections render using the angular application...etc.
+[image of SPA settings]

+---

 # Deployment
 Finish the Angular Tutorial first to set up and build all Angular components.
 When you have completed the Angular Tutorial then follow these steps to publish your project.
 - Open your terminal.